Tiramisu-Compiler/tiramisu/ARTIFACT_EVALUATION.md

 - A set of introductory tutorials is provided here: https://github.com/Tiramisu-Compiler/tiramisu/tree/master/tutorials

-- You can try a given tutorial X using
+- Assuming you are in the "build" directory, you can try a given tutorial X using

       make run_developers_tutorial_X